khprzybyl/BiteBonanza/README.md

 yarn install

-4. Start the development server:
+4. Start the development server for ios:

 yarn ios